 - Inflammation.
 HBOT is often used for diabetic wounds, crush injuries, wounds from swollen legs, and amputation wounds.3 One of the therapy’s biggest benefits in helping wounds heal is how it reduces inflammation.

-How Can Hyperbaric Oxygen Therapy Potentially Help IBS?
+How Can Hyperbaric Oxygen Therapy Potentially Help IBD?

-3. By providing a low-risk, high-benefit therapy for IBS
+3. By providing a low-risk, high-benefit therapy for IBD

-IBS usually requires several medications, treatments, and surgeries that may have enduring side effects.
+IBD usually requires several medications, treatments, and surgeries that may have enduring side effects.
 HBOT is low-risk, non-invasive, and has very few negative side effects.
-HBOT can be an excellent adjunct to surgery, and many cases of IBS require intense surgeries.
+HBOT can be an excellent adjunct to surgery, and many cases of IBD require intense surgeries.
 HBOT provides an oxygen-rich environment for the healing tissue.

-Why Isn’t There More Research On HBOT For IBS?
+Why Isn’t There More Research On HBOT For IBD?

-Most publications running studies and analysis on HBOT for IBS report symptom improvement.
-But the research for HBOT and IBS, admittedly, is limited.
+Most publications running studies and analysis on HBOT for IBD report symptom improvement.
+But the research for HBOT and IBD, admittedly, is limited.
 And the studies you can find often have small samples.
 There are several reasons for this.